SSU economics experts discuss Silicon Valley Bank fallout

 “It depends on for who, and what are our objectives.
 One thing I’ve noted is that the portfolio of the securities, the ones that have fallen in value and were the trigger of the initial problem, are still being liquidated by the FDIC,” Eyler observed.

-“First Citizens has taken over a lot of SVB’s loan portfolios, but the FDIC is still primarily in charge of selling those mortgaged backed long-term securities whose value tends to fall more the longer the duration of the asset itself.
-A lot of these government securities is being handled by the FDIC, which is a relief for First Citizen.”
+“First Citizens has taken over a lot of SVB’s loan portfolios, but the FDIC is still primarily in charge of selling those mortgaged-backed long-term securities whose value tends to fall more the longer the duration of the asset itself.
+A lot of these government securities (are) being handled by the FDIC, which is a relief for First Citizens.”

-“In actual practice, liquidation of assets or transition of any institution is never easy.
-There may still be some issues to work out logistically for the people, small firms and corporations who borrowed money from SVB will they now be serving their debt through Citizens.
+Amri said that “in actual practice, liquidation of assets or transition of any institution is never easy.
+There may still be some issues to work out logistically for the people, small firms and corporations who borrowed money from SVB.
+Will they now be serving their debt through Citizens?
 How will that work?
-Citizens is quite excited to enter a new area of lending with portfolio clients,” Amri said.
+Citizens is quite excited to enter a new area of lending with portfolio clients.”

 Question: If the Federal Reserve continues to raise interest rates and the inflation data suggests there is going to be more pressure of the FOMC (Federal Open Market Committee) to continue to think very deeply about whether we need to raise rates maybe another 50 or 75 basis points, is another increase — say a 50 basis point rise — going to occur in the second quarter of 2023?
 How much more risk does that bring into the banking industry and should we be worried about it?